 Emgality (Eli Lilly) does have a positive recommendation from the PBAC, but they have to negotiate the details with the Department of Health, before the Minister can sign off, and then – and only then – will it be added to the PBS.
 There is no guarantee of when Emgality will be added to the PBS.
 They have an access offer of two months free and then a discounted price with a voucher that either your neuro or GP can get for you.

-The next two anti-CGRP preventatives, Eptinezumab being developed by Alder (Lundbeck), and Atogepant being developed by Allergan (AbbVie), are still in the final stages of clinical trials, and will not be available until approximately late 2020.
+The next anti-CGRP preventatives, Eptinezumab being developed by Alder (Lundbeck), and a number of gepants, are still in the final stages of clinical trials, and will not be available until approximately late 2020.

 Who can I contact?